 Julie's Question: My husband left me over 3 months ago, after 13 years of marriage.
 We are not legally separated and are still "trying" to work it out.
-I recently found out he opened a checking account in his name only and has all his overtime money going straight to that acct. instead of our joint checking account.
+I recently found out he opened a checking account in his name only and has all his overtime money going straight to that account instead of our joint checking account.
 If he files for divorce, will half of the money in his secret account be considered mine?

 Brette's Answer: Yes.
 Any money earned during marriage is marital property and is divided in the divorce.
 You should consult an attorney though because sometimes assets are divided as of the date of separation.

 Jenny's Question: I know that property bought before marriage is yours to keep if there is a divorce.
 Does this principle apply to saving accounts owned before marriage?
 I've had to take money out and put it back in throughout the course of our marriage, but my husband and I have never combined finances.

 Donna's Question: We are contemplating separation or possibly divorce.
 I opened a bank account without his knowledge, and have been putting some money in it each week so I have funds in case I have to be on my own.
 If it comes to us divorcing, can his lawyer research and find out about it?